skysqlinc/skysql-docs/docs/Backup and Restore/Restore From Your Own Bucket.md

 ## Restore From your Bucket (External Storage)

-You can restore your data from external storage.
+You can restore your data from external cloud storage.
 SkySQL supports restoration from both Google Cloud Storage (GCS) and Amazon S3 cloud storage buckets.
 Your backup data should be created using either `mariabackup` or `mysqldump`.

 Below is a sample restore call: